nmsr1196/Multi_Pass_Version2/README.md

 THIS PROJECT USES CIRCUITPYTHON.

-The code file ‘MultiPassV2_SR.py’ has to be changed to ‘code.py’ for the QT Py 2040
+The code file ‘Multipass_V2.py’ has to be changed to ‘code.py’ for the QT Py 2040.
+Also in the code ignore the two lines 'button'.
+Its not being used in the code

 #### WIRING: